tolitius/cprop/README.md

 ## What does it do?

-cprop looks for a `conf` var, that is a path to a config file, edn/reads all the properties from there, and makes it available via a `conf` function.
+cprop looks for a `conf` var that is a path to a config file, or a "path" provided at runtime, edn/reads all the properties from there, and makes it available via a `conf` function.

-## How

-###Letting cprop know where to look
+## Letting cprop know where to look

+Two ways:

+### System property

-`conf` is just a system property, there are several way it can be set, here are a couple of `dash dee` examples:
+If no "path" is provided at runtime, cprops will look for a `conf` system property, there are several way it can be set, here are a couple of `dash dee` examples:

 ####command line: